The Killian O. Doherty Legacy Fund

 A graduate of the University of Oregon Law School, as well as Georgetown University and the Universidad Nacionale de General San Martin in Argentina, Killian Doherty was a beloved member of the team at ELAW, where he used his legal and linguistic skills to collaborate with lawyers around the world to protect communities and the environment.

-Killian was passionate about the planet and defending the rights of indigenous communities.
-His expertise in areas of Latin American jurisprudence was well known, and his fluency in Brazilian Portuguese and Spanish enabled him to draft legal briefs in the native language and file them directly in Latin American courts.
+Killian was passionate about the planet and defending the rights of Indigenous communities.
+His expertise in areas of Latin American jurisprudence was well known, and partners often requested he draft and file legal briefs in support of their work directly with Latin American courts.

 “I can picture the day Killian first came to our office as a first-year law student wanting to find ways to support our work and our partners.
 He jumped immediately into interpreting for partners who wouldn’t otherwise have been able to share their stories.
 He impressed us all immediately, not just with his incredible language skills, but with his passion for helping lawyers and communities around the world.